HarryWei530/MarvinARM/README.md

 Openmanipulator X
 ```
 ## Installation
+Installing Ubuntu 18.04: you can follow this link: https://phoenixnap.com/kb/how-to-install-ubuntu-18-04.
+Installing Git on Ubuntu (Linux): Run `sudo apt install git-all` in terminal.

-Step by step just code (we assume you already have ubuntu 18.04 and Git installed):
+Step by step (we assume you already have ubuntu 18.04 and Git installed).
 ROS installation
 ```
 sudo apt-get update && sudo apt-get upgrade